 With the number of health connections between your mouth and body, it’s clear that taking care of one means taking care of the other.
 Here are five ways to improve both:

-- Ask your dentist and your physician to talk with each other whenever they recommend treatment or prescribe medication for you.
+- Ask your dentist and your physician to talk with each other whenever recommending treatment or prescribing medication.

-- Bring a list of all medicines (including over the counter ones) you are taking with you to every appointment
+- Bring a list of all medicines you take (both prescription and over-the-counter) with you to every dentist or doctor appointment.